simondanielsson/FinBERT-LSIMF/predictionservices/Readme.md

+## Test set summary

+For a summary on the current experiments, and the corresponding test set performances, run `summary.py` in `/utils`.

 ## Scheduler module that schedule following services:

 - News Scraping services that fetch news from specialized financial newsgroupes and POST data to our Mongo engine Services.